 We now examine the effects of segregation institution in each of the two environments.
-Recall that theory predicts that, in payoff matrix 1, the segmentation should be (1-2)(3-6), i.e., types 1 and 2 should be in one market, while types 3 - 6 should be in another market.
+Recall that theory predicts that, in payoff matrix 1, the segregation equilibrium should be (1-2)(3-6), i.e., types 1 and 2 should be in one market, while types 3 - 6 should be in another market, and the collocation equilibrium should be (1-6).
 In payoff matrix 2, there is no pure strategy segregation equilibrium.